DEVOTIONALS

 bitterness.
 Bitterness has been the root cause for murders

-remain, a prisoner of bitterness.
+(and remain), a prisoner of our own bitterness.

-actually expressing their regret in words is difficult for a lot of people.
+their actions, but actually expressing their regret in words is difficult

 One of the keys to unlocking our chains of bitterness is to forgive